-If you are thinking about applying to UMD Baltimore County, the deadline for Fall 2023 admissions is February 1 and the application fee is $75.
+If you are planning on applying to University of Maryland, Baltimore County, the regular decision application deadline is February 1 and the fee for the application costs $75.

-Students who submit their applications to UMD Baltimore County for fall should anticipate a decision by December 15.
+Students who apply to University of Maryland, Baltimore County for fall semester should anticipate a decision by December 15.

-Here's an overiew of some of UMD Baltimore County's admissions stats.
+Here is an overiew of some of University of Maryland, Baltimore County's admissions stats.

 These are the application deadlines for University of Maryland, Baltimore County.

 🗓️ The Early Action deadline is November 1.
-UMD Baltimore County will release EA admissions decisions no later than December 15.
+University of Maryland, Baltimore County will release EA admissions decisions no later than December 15.

-UMD Baltimore County accepts roughly 67% of early action applicants and 81% all applicants for all deadlines.
-Last year, UMD Baltimore County admitted 4,384 of the 6,545 who applied early action.
+University of Maryland, Baltimore County accepts approximately 64% of early action applicants and 81% all applicants for all deadlines.
+Last year, University of Maryland, Baltimore County admitted 4,28 of the 6,674 who applied early action.

-Getting into UMD Baltimore County is moderately difficult.
+It is moderately difficult to get into UMD Baltimore County.
 UMD Baltimore County evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are moderately difficult to get into, like UMD Baltimore County, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to engineering program is program very difficult.